 Old Canoe Pond

 An old canoe can make a surprisingly beautiful frog pond.
 I sealed mine with a liner and placed it among the garden plants for a seamless look.
+Positioning it to catch rain is also a clever water runoff idea for your yard.

 Wine Barrel Water Feature

 Cut a wine barrel in half for a rustic frog pond.
 I lined mine with a pond liner to hold water and added floating plants for a natural touch.
+This is just one of many wine barrel planting ideas you can try in your garden.

 Repurpose an Old Bathtub